Air of Authority - A History of RAF Organisation

 Aircraft Colouring and Recognition Markings

 1. The following regulations apply to all service aircraft at home and overseas.
-Departures from, and additions to, the standard colour schemes and markings are not to be made without prior Air Ministry approval.
+Departure from, and additions to, the standard colour schemes and markings are not to be made without prior Air Ministry approval.

-2. The provisions of this order, which take immediate effect, supercede those contained in all previous Air Ministry Orders on this subject.
-It would have taken some time for these changes to be fully implemented and older aircraft would have continued to be seen in the previous scheme.
+2. The provisions of this order, which take immediate effect, supersede those contained in all previous Air Ministry Orders on this subject.

 I. Camouflage Colouring of British Aircraft, including American and Allied Types in use by British Air Forces

-5. Explanation of terms
+1. 5.
+Explanation of terms

-(i) Temperate land scheme camouflage. - This consists of two colours DARK GREEN and DARK EARTH.
+1. Temperate land scheme camouflage. - This consists of two colours DARK GREEN and DARK EARTH.
 Aircraft of the Middle East Command are coloured MIDSTONE in place of the DARK GREEN.

-(ii) Temperate sea scheme camouflage. - This consists of two colours DARK SLATE GREY and EXTRA DARK SEA GREY.
+2. Temperate sea scheme camouflage. - This consists of two colours DARK SLATE GREY and EXTRA DARK SEA GREY.

-(a) Top surfaces of the lower main planes of biplanes.
+1. Top surfaces of the lower main planes of biplanes.

-(b) Upper surfaces of floats of float-planes.
+2. Upper surfaces of floats of float-planes.

-(c) Inter-plane struts on biplanes.
+3. Inter-plane struts on biplanes.

-(iv) Under-surfaces.-This term comprises all surfaces visible in plan view from below, including the following :-
+4. Under-surfaces - This term comprises all surfaces visible in plan view from below, including the following :-

-(a) Under-surfaces of the upper main planes of biplanes.
+1. Under-surfaces of the upper main planes of biplanes.

-(b) Fixed undercarriage and float supporting struts.
+2. Fixed undercarriage and float supporting struts.

-(c) Wheel spats on fixed undercarriages and under-surfaces of floats.
+3. Wheel spats on fixed undercarriages and under-surfaces of floats.

-(v) Side surfaces.-This term comprises all major surfaces visible in side view, including both sides of fins and rudders.
+1. Side surfaces - This term comprises all major surfaces visible in side view, including both sides of fins and rudders.
 Except as otherwise provided in this order, tail unit side surfaces are to be coloured as upper surfaces.
 All other side surfaces will be proportionately painted in the colour prescribed for upper and under-surfaces respectively, the dividing line being determined by the relative amount of side surface visible when viewed from directly above or directly below.
 At this dividing line the two contrasting colours of upper and under surfaces are to be merged into one another so as not to form a definite line of demarcation.

-Exception.-On aircraft the under-surfaces of which are painted yellow (see para.
+Exception - On aircraft the under-surfaces of which are painted yellow (see para.
 6 (ii) (b) and (g) below) the upper surface camouflage is to be extended downwards to cover the whole of the side surfaces of the fuselage and, in addition, the wheel spats and undercarriage fairings of such aircraft with fixed undercarriages are to be camouflaged as for upper surfaces.

-(ii) Under-Surfaces.-The colouring of the under-surfaces is to be as follows :-
+2. Under-Surfaces - The colouring of the under-surfaces is to be as follows :-

-Day fighters Blenheim bombers
+Day fighters

 Army co-operation Close support bombers